techypoint/techypoint.github.io/_posts/docker/2020-09-15-docker-internal-working.md

 {% endraw %}{% endhighlight %}
 On our system, process exits with PID - 12924 and 12992

-We can clearly see that process running in our system are not visible inside container but process created in the container are available on our system with different PId.
+We can clearly see that process running in our system are not visible inside container but process created in the container are available on our system with different PID.
 This shows that docker creates container in different namespaces.

 We can also check namespaces assigned to process
-- To check current process - sudo ls -lah /proc/$$/ns
+- **To check current process namespaces** - sudo ls -lah /proc/$$/ns
-- To check specific process - sudo ls -lah /proc/pid/ns
+- **To check specific process namespaces** - sudo ls -lah /proc/pid/ns
 {% highlight html %}{% raw %}
 varun@varun-ThinkPad-L490:~$ sudo ls -lah /proc/12924/ns
 total 0